Create and connect an application with a single command

-- with an associated name.
-That Argo Tunnel can serve traffic for multiple services and multiple hostnames; this example uses a single service and single hostname.
+- Create a Tunnel with an associated name.
+That Tunnel can serve traffic for multiple services and multiple hostnames; this example uses a single service and single hostname.

-- for the Tunnel.
+- Create DNS records for the Tunnel.
 These DNS records will send traffic to the Tunnel.
 The records created will not be deleted if the Tunnel is interrupted or if

 cloudflaredor your origin service restarts.

-- by sending traffic to the URL specified.
+- Configure the Tunnel by sending traffic to the URL specified.
 In this example, the only configuration argument required is the URL where traffic should be directed.